Collaborating With You to Restore Ease and Resilience in Your Body

 Prefer a collaborative, client-centred approach that adapts to how your body responds

 While these sessions are grounded in physical treatment, I recognize that the body is not separate from the whole of who you are.
-Within the scope of massage therapy, I offer care that honours your lived experience and supports your physical goals in a co-created, respectful environment.
+Within the scope of massage therapy, I offer care that honours your lived experience and supports your physical goals in a co-created environment.

 A Note on Fit